bigsk1/podcast-ai/README.md

 - Generates natural conversations styles using Claude AI or XAI
 - Converts text to speech using ElevenLabs voices - have multiple voices talking about the youtube video
 - Fact-checks content using AI if enabled in .env
-- Generates audio files for each part of the conversation on merges into one .mp3
+- Generates audio files for each part of the conversation and merges into one .mp3

 ## Prerequisites